redhatci/ansible-collection-redhatci-ocp/roles/create-certification-project/README.md

 organization_id          | None                                                                       | Mandatory when using `create_container_project`.
 Company ID to be used for the verification of container certification project. page_size                | 200                                                                        | Define a page size for Pyxis API queries.
 Number of results to retrieve in a single page. check_for_existing_projects | false                                                                   | Optional.
 Set this option to `true` if you want to use a custom error handling for cases where the cert project already exists within the same organization or in a different organization.
-Please define organization_id when using this option. ignore_project_creation_errors | false                                                                | Optional.
-Set this option to `true` if you want to ignore project creation errors. custom_project_name | None                                                                     | Optional.
+Please define organization_id when using this option. custom_project_name      | None                                                                       | Optional.
 Define if you want to create your own custom certification project name instead of using image name.

 ## Variables to define for each operator / container